 For this site, ERCOT will use premise-level (ESI ID) meter data or if applicable, calculated native load data, to determine baseline options, availability, event and test performance for the associated ERS Load.

-After the end of the Contract Period, ERCOT will determine whether any of the LRs provided AS during the ERS Load’s awarded Time Periods in the Contract Period;
+After the end of the Contract Period, ERCOT will determine whether any of the LRs provided AS during the ERS Load’s awarded Time Periods in the Contract Period and will, if necessary, follow the procedure described in the section titled Prohibition on Other Market Activity of this document.

 If the QSE indicates that one or more LRs are present but will not be providing AS during the Standard Contract Term, and the QSE is offering a sub-metered load into ERS: